 That standard is met - and exceeded - here, where the prosecution's case was built almost entirely on circumstantial evidence, and the only direct evidence was false expert testimony that that the State should have known was false.
-The introduction of this faulty scientific evidence at trial was fundamentally unfair under Napue and unquestionably affected - most likely, was dispositive on - the jury's deliberations.
-See Ex.
-69 (juror Dickerson-Bell said "the gasoline was the whole case to me" and "the gasoline on Michael's shoes was the nail in the coffin for me.
-It is the reason I voted guilty.
-Because of the critical nature of the fire evidence and the State's lack of direct evidence, it is reasonably likely "that the false testimony could have affected the judgment of the jury."
+The introduction of this faulty scientific evidence at trial was fundamentally unfair under Napue and unquestionably affected - most likely, was dispositive on - the jury's deliberations.34 Because of the critical nature of the fire evidence and the State's lack of direct evidence, it is reasonably likely "that the false testimony could have affected the judgment of the jury."
 United States v.
 Agurs, 427 U.S. 97, 103 (1976).